On Suga's overseas debut, Japan, Vietnam agree broadly on defence transfer

 SUPPLY CHAIN DIVERSITY

-Japan must balance its deep economic ties to China with security concerns, including Beijing’s push to assert claims over disputed East China Sea isles.
+Japan must balance its deep economic ties to China with security concerns, including Beijing’s claims over disputed isles in the East China Sea.

 ASEAN members remain wary of losing access to China’s economy, and are reluctant to become entrapped in an intense confrontation between Washington and Beijing.